miogasuki/PotatoVN/project-info-galgamemanager.md

         *   All source services implement `IGalgameSourceService` interface which defines standard operations like `SaveMetaAsync`, `LoadMetaAsync`, `RemoveMetaAsync` for meta information management.
 *   **`Helpers/`**: Contains utility classes and extension methods that provide common, reusable functions (e.g., file I/O helpers, string manipulation, UI helpers).
     *   `VisibilityHelper.cs`: Provides converters for XAML bindings, e.g., converting a string's null/empty status to a `Visibility` value.
+    *   **`Helpers/Phrase/`**: Contains the mixed phraser system for aggregating game information from multiple sources:
+        *   `MixedPhraser.cs`: The main mixed phraser implementation that combines data from multiple game information sources (Bangumi, VNDB, Ymgal, Steam).
+It supports selective enabling/disabling of individual phrasers through the `MixedPhraserEnabled` configuration.
+        *   `MixedPhraserEnabled`: Configuration class that controls which individual phrasers are active.
+Has boolean properties for `BangumiEnabled`, `VndbEnabled`, `YmgalEnabled`, and `SteamEnabled`, all defaulting to true.
+        *   `MixedPhraserOrder`: Configuration class that defines the priority order for different game properties when merging data from multiple sources.
+Uses reflection to determine property orders and supports both Chinese and non-Chinese cultural preferences.
+        *   `MixedPhraserData`: Container class that holds both the `MixedPhraserEnabled` settings and `MixedPhraserOrder` configuration for the mixed phraser.
 *   **`Contracts/`**: Defines interfaces and data contracts.
 Interfaces are crucial for decoupling components and enabling testability.
 Data contracts might define the structure of data exchanged with services or stored locally.
     *   `Contracts/Services/IScanResultService.cs`: Interface for `ScanResultService`.
     *   `Contracts/Services/`: Interfaces for service classes.